|Nurse/Medical Provider Clinic||Over-the- counter Supplies||Blood Pressures

 Santa Barbara Neighborhood Clinics are on campus and provide services to enrolled SBCC students.
 They're services are funded by the state of California Family PACT program.
 There are income eligibility requirements and a small amount of paperwork to fill out before your appointment.
-Sexual Health Clinic hours are Wednesdays and Fridays from 9:15 - 1:00p.m. during Fall and Spring semesters.
+Sexual Health Clinic hours are Wednesdays and Fridays from 9:00 - 12:00p.m. during Fall and Spring semesters.
 Appointments are advised but walk-ins are seen whenever possible.
-During Summer months you can go directly to the clinics, see the websites below.
+During Summer months the Santa Barbara Neighborhood Clinics are on campus Wednesday mornings.
+See the websites below.
 Make your sexual health a priority!

 Services for women include: